 Many significant heart defects are effectively repaired with open-heart surgery.
 When to perform the operation depends on the specific defect, its symptoms, and severity.
 For example, it may be better to postpone surgery until the child is a little older.
 However, severe symptoms resulting from a heart defect are most effectively relieved with immediate surgery.

 A narrowing can sometimes be relieved by passing a thin tube (catheter) through a blood vessel in the arm or leg into the narrowed area.
-A balloon attached to the catheter is inflated and widens the narrowing, usually in a valve (a procedure called balloon valvuloplasty) or blood vessel (a procedure called balloon angioplasty—see Coronary Artery Disease: Percutaneous Coronary Intervention).
+A balloon attached to the catheter is inflated and widens the narrowing, usually in a valve (a procedure called balloon valvuloplasty) or blood vessel (a procedure called balloon angioplasty—see see Percutaneous Coronary Intervention).
 These balloon procedures spare the child from general anesthesia and open-heart surgery.
 However, balloon procedures are not usually as effective as surgery.

 If the aorta or pulmonary artery is severely blocked, a temporary shunt can sometimes be created to keep an adequate amount of blood flowing.
 A shunt can be created with a catheter balloon (for example, between the right and left atria—balloon septostomy).
 Or drugs such as prostaglandin can be given to keep the ductus arteriosus open, shunting blood between the aorta and pulmonary artery.
 In rare cases, when no other treatment helps, a heart transplant is performed, but the lack of donor hearts limits the availability of this procedure.

 Most children who have significant heart defects are at increased risk of developing life-threatening bacterial infections of the heart and its valves (endocarditis).
-They need to take antibiotics before certain treatments and procedures (see Infective Endocarditis).
+They need to take antibiotics before certain treatments and procedures (see see Infective Endocarditis).

 Patent Ductus Arteriosus